yingweiwo

 Interactions

-...
-This study was designed to evaluate whether montelukast at clinically used dosage levels would interfere with the anticoagulant effect of warfarin.
-In a two-period, double-blind, randomized crossover study, 12 healthy male subjects received a single oral dose of 30 mg warfarin on the 7th day of a 12-day treatment with montelukast, 10 mg daily by mouth, or a placebo.
-Montelukast had no significant effect on the area under the plasma concentration-time curves and peak plasma concentrations of either R- or S-warfarin.
-However, slight but statistically significant decreases in time to peak concentration of both warfarin enantiomers and in elimination half-life of the less potent R-warfarin were observed in the presence of montelukast.
-These changes were not considered as clinically relevant.
-Montelukast had no significant effect on the anticoagulant effect of warfarin, as assessed by the international normalized ratio (INR) for prothrombin time (AUC0-144 and INR maximum).
-The results of this study suggest that a clinically important interaction between these drugs is unlikely to occur in patients requiring concomitant administration of both drugs.
+Concomitant use of phenobarbital significantly reduced the area under the concentration-time curve (AUC) of montelukast (approximately 40%) and induced hepatic metabolism… This study aimed to assess whether clinically used dose levels of montelukast interfered with the anticoagulant effect of warfarin.
+In a two-period, double-blind, randomized crossover study, 12 healthy male subjects received a single oral dose of 30 mg warfarin on day 7 of a 12-day montelukast treatment regimen, or montelukast 10 mg orally daily, or placebo.
+Montelukast had no significant effect on the AUC and peak plasma concentration of either R- or S-warfarin.
+However, in the presence of montelukast, a slight but statistically significant reduction in the time to peak concentration of both enantiomers of warfarin and the elimination half-life of the less potent R-warfarin was observed.
+These changes were considered clinically insignificant.
+Montelukast had no significant effect on the anticoagulant effect of warfarin, as assessed by the international normalized ratio of prothrombin time (INR) (AUC 0-144 and maximum INR).
+These results suggest that clinically significant drug interactions are unlikely in patients requiring concomitant administration of these two medications.

 References